arunravi287/Grayscale-Image-Colorization/README.md

     <img src="results/lpips/six.png">
 </p>

-### Hyperparameters

-The learning rate we used for the generator and discriminator is 1e-4.
-The constant which controls the amount L1 loss contributes to the overall loss was set to 100.
-The values of momentum constants fed into the Adam Optimizer are 0.5 and 0.999.

 ## Inference
 During inference we use a trained generator to produce the a and b channels of an image from the input L channel.
 We further combine all three channels to get the resultant colored image.
 The following image shows the above mentioned procedure.